 Primarily a running quarterback, he bashed, bruised, and pummeled his way through his college career and with good reason.
 At 6'3" and 230 pounds, he was built like a fullback and ran like one.

 At the conclusion of four years of literally manhandling the competition, Tebow came to the NFL with the same questions surrounding all players making the jump.
 Will he be successful playing at this level?
 Will his talents translate to professional football?

 Tebow would get a chance to answer those questions in Denver, Colorado.

-When he arrived in Denver many wondered whether he would be able to adopt to a more pass oriented offense or if the Broncos would modify their offense to his skill set.
+When he arrived in Denver, many wondered whether he would be able to adapt to a more pass-oriented offense or if the Broncos would modify their offense to his skill set.
 That concern was not an immediate consideration since Tebow was not a starter or projected to be one in the near future.

 Beginning his second season in Denver, Tebow still found himself behind Kyle Orton on the depth chart in spite of him starting three games at the end of the 2010 season and experiencing minor success.
 Undaunted though, he bided his time waiting for his opportunity to show what he could do on the professional level.

 Orton once again played poorly in the first four games of the season and the chants for Tebow could soon be heard in Mile High Stadium.

 Although he was the second string quarterback, he was a popular figure and a fan favorite in Denver.
 Head coach John Fox was faced with a difficult decision; stay with Orton or go with the fan favorite.